openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ![NAS-PD07Z product image](https://opensmarthouse.org/zwavedatabase/1428/image/)

 The NAS-PD07Z supports routing.
 This allows the device to communicate using other routing enabled devices as intermediate routers.
-This device is also able to participate in the routing of data between other devices in the mesh network.
+This device is unable to participate in the routing of data from other devices.

+The NAS-PD07Z does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+Refer to the *Wakeup Information* section below for further information.

 ## Overview